Min Raise Poker

 In a full ring game, min raises from early or middle position will often find you playing poker against someone in late position.
 This is far from ideal as you will be acting before them every round post flop.
 Decision making needs to be impeccable to turn a good win rate post flop when you’re playing with fewer chips than cash games.
 The truth is, min raises often get called by competent players in the cut-off or on the button.

 As you can see, there are reasonable arguments for and against the min raise in poker.
 If you are thinking about adopting this style, please make sure you are consistent.
-There is no use min raising with weak and making it 4x with AA.
+There is no use min raising with weak and making it 4x with pocket kings.
 Even the most basic of players will pick up on this transparency.
 Instead, be consistent and committed to the style.
 Ensure you are not adopting a min bet style post flop as the two are widely different.